mittinatten/freesasa/README.md

 Compatibility and dependencies
 ------------------------------

-The program has been tested successfully with several versions of GNU C Compiler and Clang/LLVM.
-The library can be built using only standard C and GNU libraries.
+The library has been tested successfully with several versions of GNU C Compiler and Clang/LLVM.
+It can be built using only standard C and GNU libraries.
 The standard build depends on [json-c](https://github.com/json-c/json-c) and [libxml2](http://xmlsoft.org/).
 These can be disabled by configuring